 Radiation Shielding Calculator

-Activity to Dose Rate Calculator →Determine allowable stay time behind the shield
+Activity to Dose Rate Calculator →Review stay-time arithmetic prompts behind the shield

-Radiation Stay Time Calculator →Check if the shielded dose rate requires area posting
+Radiation Stay Time Calculator →Review source-aware posting threshold prompts for the shielded dose rate

 Radiation Area Posting Guide →How It Works